Somewhere along the line, the concept of “curiosity” got a bad rap. For example, you’ve probably heard the famous saying, “Curiosity killed the cat.”

 Moreover, the person you’re conversing with will probably be able to tell if you don’t actually care about the topic you’re asking about.
 And the moment they realize you’re just placating them or feigning interest, you’ll actually do more harm than good to the relationship.

-Curiosity is the Key to Long-Term Growth
+The Power of Curiosity is the Key to Long-Term Growth

 Remember: Curiosity killed the cat, but satisfaction brought it back.